Blog

 LEGACY VS. MODERN

-Why This Shift Matters for PR and Communications Leaders
+Why Does This Shift Matter for PR and Communications Leaders?

 For senior leaders in PR, communications, and brand risk, the distinction is straightforward: stronger narrative visibility improves decision-making, while weak visibility increases reputational exposure.